A new school and campus

-One of the largest projects of its kind in the UK
+One of the largest transformation projects of its kind in the UK

-This ambitious project, which is one of the largest of its kind in the UK, includes the construction of a new Seashell Royal School Manchester with integrated swimming, hydrotherapy and refectory facilities.
+This ambitious transformation project, which is one of the largest of its kind in the UK, includes the construction of a new Seashell Royal School Manchester with integrated swimming, hydrotherapy and refectory facilities.
 Seashell Royal College Manchester will also see major improvements to boost capacity and the quality of the buildings, and there will be improved and extended training, sports, leisure, community engagement and recreational facilities.
-We will also add new family assessment centres and a new cycle track.
+We will also add new assessment and early intervention service facilities and a new cycle track.

 It’s an aspirational plan which is expected to take more than five years to complete and will cost over £50 million to build.
 Some of that money is coming from the sale of surplus land to a house builder but much still needs to be raised through fundraising activities, donations and sponsorship from individual donors, businesses and the community.

 Over the coming months, you will see the fundraising activity gather pace as the transformation project starts to take shape.
 The plan is for building work to start in 2021 and the project has been carefully phased to have as little impact on the children, young people and staff at Seashell as possible.
 The opening of the different elements of the new campus will be staged over the coming five years and we expect students to start to benefit from the transformation project very soon.

 The new campus has been carefully designed from the first principles.
 A key consideration has been to ensure the safety of students and residents whilst they access the facilities and, to this end the campus design includes a clear zoning strategy with the creation of distinctive education, residential, sport/ community and administration/ training areas.